symfony/symfony-docs/book/security.rst

 that the hashed password can't be decoded (i.e. you can't determine the password from the hashed password).

-.. versionadded:: 2.2
-    As of Symfony 2.2 you can also use the :ref:`PBKDF2<reference-security-pbkdf2>` and :ref:`BCrypt<reference-security-bcrypt>` password encoders.

 Determining the Hashed Password ...............................